Current employer: P&M Aviation; Flying for Freedom

 Inspired by this story?

 For more information about mechanical engineering please visit our BEng (Hons) Mechanical Engineering.
-For more information about our range of courses within the School of Marine Science and Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering please visit the school page.

 Want to find similar alumni?